pigoz/mplayer2/DOCS/man/en/mplayer.rst

     pullup
         Try to apply inverse telecine, needs motion adaptive temporal deinterlacing.
-    colorspace=<0-3>
-        Select the color space for YUV to RGB conversion.
-In general BT.601 should be used for standard definition (SD) content and BT.709 for high definition (HD) content.
-Using incorrect color space results in slightly under or over saturated and shifted colors.

-        0
-            Guess the color space based on video resolution.
-Video with width
-            >= 1280 or height > 576 is assumed to be HD and BT.709 color space
-            will be used.
-        1
-            Use ITU-R BT.601 color space (default).
-        2
-            Use ITU-R BT.709 color space.
-        3
-            Use SMPTE-240M color space.
     hqscaling=<0-9>
         0
             Use default VDPAU scaling (default).
         1-9
-            Apply high quality VDPAU scaling (needs capable hardware). studio
+            Apply high quality VDPAU scaling (needs capable hardware). fps=<number>
-        Output video in studio level RGB (16-235).
-This is what TVs and video monitors generally expect.
-By default PC level RGB (0-255) suitable for PC monitors is used.
-Providing studio level output to a device expecting PC level input results in grey blacks and dim whites, the reverse in crushed blacks and whites.
-    fps=<number>
         Override autodetected display refresh rate value (the value is needed for framedrop to allow video playback rates higher than display